igiranezaa/requirement-analysis/README.md

 - **Requirement Validation**
   - Review requirements with stakeholders to ensure accuracy and completeness.
   - Includes defining acceptance criteria and maintaining traceability.
+## Types of Requirements

+### Functional Requirements
+**Definition:** Functional requirements describe what the system should do.
+They define the specific features and behaviors of the software.

+**Examples for the Booking Management System:**
+- **Search Properties:** Users can search for hotels or rooms based on location, price, and availability.
+- **User Registration & Authentication:** Users can create accounts, log in, and manage profiles securely.
+- **Booking Management:** Users can book rooms, view booking details, and cancel or modify bookings.
+- **Payment Integration:** Users can make payments securely through integrated payment gateways.
+- **Admin Dashboard:** Admins can manage property listings, bookings, and generate reports.
+- **Notifications:** Users receive booking confirmations and reminders via email or SMS.

+---

+### Non-functional Requirements
+**Definition:** Non-functional requirements describe how the system should perform.
+They cover performance, security, usability, reliability, and scalability.

+**Examples for the Booking Management System:**
+- **Performance:** Pages should load within 2 seconds and support up to 1000 concurrent users.
+- **Security:** Data encryption, secure login, and protection against common vulnerabilities.
+- **Scalability:** System should handle growing user traffic and property listings efficiently.
+- **Usability:** Intuitive and user-friendly interface for both customers and admins.
+- **Reliability:** High uptime (e.g., 99.9%) with quick recovery from failures.
+- **Maintainability:** Modular design that allows easy updates and feature additions.
+- **Compliance:** Adhere to data protection regulations (e.g., GDPR).